 You can search by voice or text, access “My Feed”, and install apps on your Roku by using the new Roku app.
 Voice search is possible through the app on all versions.
 If you aren’t a fan of the voice search or typing long search strings with the remote, the Roku app gives you access to a full keyboard.

 Currently, your mobile device needs to be in proximity of the Roku to access “My Feed.”
 However, Roku has indicated that they are looking to make the functionality available when you are away from home.

 Roku Cost Per Month

 Technically Roku costs nothing per month.
 You can enjoy free content from channels like YouTube, Pandora, PBS, PBS Kids, Hasbro, Crackle TV, VEVO, Crunchyroll, Popcornflix, Smithsonian and many others.
 However, premium content like Netflix, HBO, and Sling TV require a subscription.

 It’s entirely possible to purchase a Roku, and just watch free content and not pay anything per month.
 There are even free special interest channels.
 For instance, “Allrecipes” features instructional videos on cooking various recipes.
 Netfit provides just about any workout video you would need.

 Then there is everyone’s favorite free channel, Crackle.
 Crackle provides quality TV and movies for free.
 Currently, you can watch seasons of Chosen, Seinfeld, The Shield, and many other amazing shows.
 You could also kick back and watch a movie.

 Right now Crackle is running Bruno, The Fifth Element, Hitch and about 40 other movies.
 Crackle is continuously cycling TV shows and movies, providing fresh content for viewers.
 For more information, check out my review of Crackle TV.

 Smart TV vs. Roku

 Not a week goes by where someone doesn’t ask me, “Do I need a smart TV to cut the cord?”
-The answer is a resounding “No!”
-In fact, I would advise against it.
-Roku is specifically designed to stream TV and Movies from the Internet to your TV.
+Unless you are talking about purchasing a Roku TV, then I would say No. Roku is specifically designed to stream TV and Movies from the Internet to your TV.
 That’s where the people who make Roku focus 100% of their efforts.
 Streaming is a secondary feature for most TV manufacturers.